-The Irish Northern Aid Committee, which was established for the express purpose of funding the terrorist tactics of the Provisional Irish Republican Army
+the Irish Northern Aid Committee, which was established for the express purpose of funding the terrorist activities of the Provisional Irish Republican Army; and

-The NCPPF's endeavored to draw a distinction between actual terrorism on the one hand, and involvement with groups that engage in terrorism on the other.
-A July 2003 NCPPF paper detailed the organization's fears about what it called government-imposed "draconian measures in the name of national security."
-In that document, the NCPPF fretted that one "disturbing trend we identify is an increase in prosecutions based on the imposition of guilt because of their association with individuals and groups associated with terrorism."
+In its effort to protect supporters and allies of Islamic terrorism, NCPPF tried to draw a distinction between demonstrable terrorist activity on the one hand, and relatively passive affiliations with groups that engaged in terrorism on the other.
+For example, in a July 2003 paper detailing the organization's fears about government-imposed "draconian measures in the name of national security," the Coalition fretted that one "disturbing trend we identify is an increase in prosecutions based on the imposition of guilt because of their association with individuals and groups associated with terrorism."

 In addition to the aforementioned endeavors, NCPPF also:

 sought to repeal large sections of the Patriot Act, specifically those areas that expanded the federal government's mandate to conduct surveillance of terrorist groups;